| Title: | Models of Decision Confidence and Measures of Metacognition |

 The conceptual idea of meta-d' is to quantify metacognition in terms of sensitivity in a hypothetical signal detection rating model describing the primary task, under the assumption that participants had perfect access to the sensory evidence and were perfectly consistent in placing their confidence criteria (Maniscalco & Lau, 2012, 2014).
 Using a signal detection model describing the primary task to quantify metacognition allows a direct comparison between metacognitive accuracy and discrimination performance because both are measured on the same scale.
 Meta-d' can be compared against the estimate of the distance between the two stimulus distributions estimated from discrimination responses, which is referred to as d': If meta-d' equals d', it means that metacognitive accuracy is exactly as good as expected from discrimination performance.
 Ifmeta-d' is lower than d', it means that metacognitive accuracy is suboptimal.
 It can be shown that the implicit model of confidence underlying the meta-d'/d' method is identical to the independent truncated Gaussian model.

-argument is split into subsets according to the values of
+The provided data argument is split into subsets according to the values of

-column.
+the participant column.
 Then for each subset, the parameters of the

-hypothetical signal detection model determined by the model
+hypothetical signal detection model determined by the model argument

 are fitted to the data subset.